Geometric zeta functions for higher rank p-adic groups

 \begin{definition} Let

 where the product is extended over all closed integral positive primitive geodesics in $\Ga\bs\CB$.
-Here a closed geodesic $c$ is called \e{primitive}, if it is not a power of a shorter one. \end{definition}
+Here a closed geodesic $c$ is called \e{primitive}, if it is not a power of a shorter one.
+Note that $l(c)$ here denotes the length of the closed geodesic $c$. \end{definition}

+The reader may note, that this definition differs from Ihara's and others in that we consider the Euler factors with a positive exponent while other authors would prefer $1/Z_{1,+}(u)$ instead.
+There is, however, good reason for this: firstly, as the next lemma shows, the function becomes a polynomial in this way, which is slightly easier to handle than the inverse of a polynomial.
+Next, Ihara's zeta function is the $p$-adic version of Selberg's zeta function and Selberg chose our current normalization, so we stuck with his notation.
+There is a deep reason for the sign in Selberg's paper, which is explained in \cite{Geom1}: It emerges that the exponent prescribed by the trace formula is an Euler number, in Selberg's original case the Euler number of a point, but generally the Euler number of a locally symmetric space which can be negative, as happens in the example of $\SL_2\times\SL_2$.